tgg/gst-corba/README.md

 For now gst-corba requires git version of [GNU Smalltalk][gst].
 See [this page][git] for information on how to install git version of gst.

-Running gst-corba require installing [ORBit2][orbit] packages, and [tao-tls] implementation for tests.
+Running gst-corba require installing [ORBit2][orbit] packages.
 Assuming you're using Debian you can do this with:

+    $ sudo apt-get install liborbit2-dev

+Then clone and build gst-corba:

+    $ git clone git://github.com/tgg/gst-corba.git
+    $ cd gst-corba
+    $ make

+For tests, you will need [tao-tls] and [gst-osprocess]:

-    $ sudo apt-get install liborbit2-dev tao-tls
+    $ sudo apt-get install tao-tls

-As well as [gst-osprocess] to invoke tao-tls in unit tests:

     $ git clone git://github.com/MrGwen/gst-osprocess
     $ (cd gst-osprocess && ./package.sh)

-Last, clone, setup and run gst-corba:

-    $ git clone git://github.com/tgg/gst-corba.git
-    $ cd gst-corba
     $ export LD_LIBRARY_PATH=$PWD/generated # Needed for stub lib
-    $ make                                  # Also runs unit tests
+    $ make check

   [git]: http://smalltalk.gnu.org/download/cvs
   [gst-osprocess]: http://github.com/MrGwen/gst-osprocess